Quality declaration - Summary

 Chain volume measures are compiled for most series which provides comparability over time in real terms.

 Realisation ratios provide an important tool in understanding and interpreting expectation statistics for future periods.
-Details on the derivation and usefulness of realisation ratios are provided in paragraphs 27 to 30 of the Explanatory Notes.
+Details on the derivation and usefulness of realisation ratios are provided in the Explanatory Notes.
 For a more expansive exploration on the application of realisation ratios, please refer to the feature article in the September 2009 issue.

 New Capital Expenditure (cat. no. 5625.0) is available from the ABS website as an electronic version of the Summary data and Explanatory Notes.
 More detailed files for time series data are downloadable as Excel data files.